gtumedei/irs-project/docs/report.md

 - `lastTurnTimestamp`: timestamp of the last turn
 - `turnDirection`: enum value representing the direction in which to turn

-The robot stays in wandering mode by default.
-In this behavior, it performs the following actions:
+The robot stays in wandering mode by default, switching to obstacle avoidance if an object is detected at a shorter distance than `AVOID_DISTANCE`.
-- Turns left with a probability of 3,33%, if it hasn't turned in the last `TURN_DELAY` milliseconds
-- Turns right with a probability of 3,33%, if it hasn't turned in the last `TURN_DELAY` milliseconds
-- Proceeds straight otherwise

-If an obstacle is detected at a shorter distance than `AVOID_DISTANCE`, the robot switches to obstacle avoidance mode, which consists of the following steps:
+Obstacle avoidance consists of the following steps:
 1. The robot randomly chooses a direction and turns toward it with the `turn` function, until no obstacle is detected
 2. If, while turning, the distance to the obstacle gets reduced even further, going below `CRITICAL_DISTANCE`, then it means the chosen direction was probably wrong, so the robot tries turning in the opposite one to avoid the imminent collision.
 This can only happen once per obstacle

-#### Test and experiments
+**Testing**

 The goal of our tests was to demonstrate that the robot is able to avoid obstacles in a controlled environment.
 To carry out the verification of our hypotheses, we created two different cases of increasing difficulty and left the robot running on the field for a minute, testing the scenarios ten times each.

 - **Controlled perimeter**: limited area defined by a perimeter composed of cardboard boxes.
 In this test the robot was able to easily detect obstacles, staying within the area and avoiding them in most cases.
 - **Open environment**: large space of about 12sqm with some cardboard boxes, again used as obstacles.
 Although the collision avoidance algorithm worked correctly as expected, collisions were more frequent during our tests than in the previous case study, due to the limitations of the ultrasonic sensor.
-The frequency of collisions is obviously higher as the probability of the robot finding an obstacle in a blind spot increases.
+The frequency of collisions is higher as the probability of the robot finding an obstacle in a blind spot increases.

 <table>
   <tr>